Mayzone/The-Cooker/README.md

 # Update 21.
 16.02.2021 (Require fresh install)

-Announce and less spam buttons work independent of each other
+Announce and less spam buttons work independent of each other.

-Added less spam button for lab rat
+Added less spam button for lab rat.

-Fixed freeze van crash on cook off

-Fixed less spam
+Fixed less spam.

-Fixed bagging crash on lab rats
+Fixed bagging crash on lab rats.